dixeed/docs/PUBLIC_PACKAGE.md

 ## Requirements

 This documentation assumes that your repository is open source and hosted on **Github** hence you should have created a public Github repository.
-You need then to **clone** your repository on your computer to start work on it.
+You need then to **clone** your repository on your computer to start working on it.

 ## Steps